thimotyb/tacos-ch11-12/tacocloud-api-mongo/README.md

 - Java 17+
 - Maven 3.9+
-- Docker (for the bundled MongoDB compose setup)
+- Docker (for the bundled MongoDB and Mongo Express services)

 ## Getting Started

-1. **Start MongoDB**
+1. **Start MongoDB and the Mongo Express UI**

    ```bash
    cd tacocloud-api-mongo
    docker compose up -d
    ```

-   The container exposes MongoDB on `localhost:27017` and creates the `tacocloud` database with a persistent volume.
+   This launches:
+   - MongoDB at `mongodb://localhost:27017/tacocloud`
+   - Mongo Express (web UI) at `http://localhost:8081`

+   Authenticate to Mongo Express with `admin / admin`, then browse collections, create documents, or run ad-hoc queries visually.

 2. **Run the API**